airbnb/chronon/docs/Intro.md

 # Introduction

-Chronon is a feature engineering framework that allows you to compute and store features for offline model training from large scale raw data and online feature serving with low-latency based on a unified feature definition.
+Chronon is a feature engineering framework that allows you to compute and store features for offline model training and online feature serving with unified feature definitions.

 Chronon integrates with airflow and spark to automatically generate feature computation pipelines.
 We can utilize kafka and hive as data sources that power these spark pipelines.